 Following on from Part I, where I offered proof against most of the common perceptions about the differences in physical proportions between genders, I’ll address the things that are different between Men and Women from a Cycling equipment perspective?

+Girls tend to like cutout saddles, this model serves well for many of my clients.
 The most obvious difference is one that I’m not going to show pictures of, suffice to say that it has a marked effect on which saddles will work for you.
 However – there is no one magic saddle for either gender – it’s highly individual – so don’t let gender designations stop you from trying something you think might work.

 Staying in that area – a measure not covered by the US Mil data is the width across the Ischial Tuberosities (sit bones) – perhaps the examiners were feeling prudish… However, other studies suggest that there is a real difference here, with women being somewhat wider at those points (which makes sense given what happens during childbirth).